Program Outcomes

 Learn about the clinical psychology program’s research productivity, and licensure and employment data.

 Reflecting our emphasis on clinical science, graduate students in the clinical program are successful in research.
-On average, our current graduate students in clinical psychology have 8.4 publications, and they have authored or co-authored 15.5 papers presented at professional conferences.
+On average, our current graduate students in clinical psychology publish two papers a year, and they author and co-author three professional conference presentations each year.

-Excluding students who are on internship, 14 (41%) currently hold competitive external research fellowships, and an additional 15 students are current recipients of competitive university fellowships.
+Excluding students who are on residency, 22 (67%) currently hold competitive external research fellowships, and all students but one are current recipients of competitive university fellowships.

 Self-Identify as Diverse (ie,